Q: What are the benefits of Amazon SQS over homegrown or packaged message queuing systems?

-To enable SSE for a new or existing queue using the Amazon SQS API, specify the customer master key (CMK) ID: the alias, alias ARN, key ID, or key ARN of the an AWS-managed CMK or a custom CMK by setting the KmsMasterKeyId attribute of the CreateQueue or SetQueueAttributes action.
+To enable SSE for a new or existing queue using the Amazon SQS API, specify the customer master key (CMK) ID: the alias, alias ARN, key ID, or key ARN of an AWS-managed CMK or a custom CMK by setting the KmsMasterKeyId attribute of the CreateQueue or SetQueueAttributes action.

 For detailed instructions, see Creating an Amazon SQS Queue with Server-Side Encryption and Configuring Server-Side Encryption (SSE) for an Existing Amazon SQS Queue in the Amazon SQS Developer Guide.

 Q: What Amazon SQS queue types can use SSE?